-I am glad they kept the variable screen, viewfinder and hot shoe.
-I wish it didn’t weigh so much more and that I didn’t need to get a new bag, all new filters, and marco lenses as the the Fz200 had a 55mm filter thread and the fz1000 is 62mm.
-Still I like it- I just don’t love it and for that price tag I wish I loved everything about it.
+I am glad they kept the variable articulated screen, viewfinder and hot shoe.
+I wish it didn’t weigh so much more and that I didn’t need to get a new bag, all new filters, and macro lenses as the the Fz200 had a 55mm filter thread and the fz1000 is 62mm.
+Still, I like it- I just don’t love it and for that price tag I wish I loved everything about it.
 For what and how I like to shoot the fz200 may have been a better fit or possible the new fz300.
-So I’ll just change how I shoot and in a few years I’ll sell the fz1000 and get something else.
-Sounds like I’m stuck on Panasonic- I’m not but I do like their features in the super zoom cameras.

-For bird photography and zooming way in from a distance my fz200 is a better fit for me.
-The fz1000 lends itself to it’s native settings and and not going over the 400mm.
+For bird photography and zooming way in from a distance, my fz200 is a better fit for me.
+The fz1000 lends itself to its native settings and not going over 400mm.
 Which apparently I do that all the time!
 I just need to use it differently than my 600mm fz200.

 25-600MM in a nice size body WITH constant 2.8 !!
 This is a major plus for me